lmfit/uncertainties/doc/index.rst

 - a re-correlate function that puts correlations back between data that was saved in separate files;

-- support for multi-precision numbers with uncertainties;
+- support for multi-precision numbers with uncertainties.

 **Call for contributions**: I got multiple requests for complex numbers with uncertainties, Fourier Transform support, and the